nocomplexity/0complexity/index.rst

 Status of This Memo
 ====================

 This document specifies principles to prevent complexity when designing large scale business IT systems.
 Discussion and suggestions for improvements of this memo are welcome and encouraged.
-Just create an issue or pull request at [github-link].
+Just create an issue or pull request at https://github.com/nocomplexity/0complexity.
 The latest version is always published at [read-the-docs].
 Distribution of this memo in any form is encouraged, so please share the link [ link ] !

 License
 ========